Kotlin Code Smells 010 - Null

 Conclusion

-is the billion-dollar mistake.
-Yet, most program languages support them and libraries suggest their usage.
-Always prefer not to use nullable types in Kotlin unless absolutely necessary, and use the NullObject pattern to represent the absence of a field if needed.
+• null is often considered a billion-dollar mistake.
+Despite that, many programming languages support its usage, and libraries even encourage it.
+In Kotlin, it's recommended to avoid nullable types unless absolutely necessary, and if needed, utilize the NullObject pattern to represent the absence of a field.

 More info